 - If properly set up and maintained, they kill quickly and humanely.

 Cons of rat zappers:

-- They don’t always work as advertised and often take a long time to slowly fry the rodent.
+- They don’t always work as advertised and can take a long time to slowly fry the rodent.

-- Cleaning a rat zapper is often time-consuming despite the lack of blood – an electrically fried rodent leaves a lot of skin, hair and heavy odor behind it.
+- Cleaning a rat zapper can be time-consuming despite the lack of blood – an electrocuted rodent leaves skin, hair, and urine behind.

-- Small pets may get inside of a rat zapper and kids or larger pets might decide to reach inside with a paw or a hand.
+- Small pets may get inside of a rat zapper and kids or larger pets might decide to reach inside, receiving a dangerous shock.

-- Since they are electric, they are not good for outdoor use.
+- Since they are electric, they are not for outdoor use.

-Simply put, rat zappers are typically a dirtier and riskier alternative to other kill traps, but they still do their job.
-Make sure that you set them up in locations where wildlife pets or kids can’t reach and make sure that you clean them properly after each use, otherwise the smell of fried rats will dissuade other rodents from getting close.
+Simply put, rat zappers are an effective alternative to other kill traps, but they still have their drawbacks.
+Make sure that you set them up in locations where wildlife, pets, or kids can’t reach and make sure that you clean them after each use.

 Rat glue traps